-89 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (e) quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: STS criteria 89.
+BACK TO TABLE OF CONTENTS 89 Legislative text Article 22 - Requirements relating to transparency (e) quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: STS criteria 89.
 Quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: Verified?
-Yes PCS Comment See §3(e)(ii) of "COMPLIANCE WITH STS REQUIREMENTS" where it is stated, as to post closing information <<(ii) pursuant to the Cash Management and Agency Agreement, the Calculation Agent will prepare the Investor Report (which includes information set out under point (e) of the first subparagraph of article 7(1) of the Securitisation Regulation) and deliver it to the Reporting Entity in a timely manner in order for the Reporting Entity to make available to the entities referred to under article 7(1) of the Securitisation Regulation by means of the Temporary Website or the Data Repository, as the case may be, the Investor Report (simultaneously with the Loan by Loan Report) by no later than the relevant Investor Report Date;>>.
+Yes PCS Comment See §3(e)(ii) of "COMPLIANCE WITH STS REQUIREMENTS" where it is stated, as to post closing information: <<(ii) pursuant to the Cash Allocation, Management and Payments Agreement, the Calculation Agent will prepare the Investor Report (which includes information set out under point (e) of the first subparagraph of article 7(1) of the EU Securitisation Regulation) and deliver it to the Reporting Entity in a timely manner in order for the Reporting Entity to make available to the entities referred to under article 7(1) of the EU Securitisation Regulation by means of the Temporary Website or the Data Repository, as the case may be, the Investor Report (simultaneously with the Loan by Loan Report) by no later than the relevant Investor Report Date;>>.
+Pursuant to clause 6.2(b(iv) of the Cash Allocation, Management and Payments Agreement << The Parties acknowledge and agree that the Investor Report (simultaneously with the Loan By Loan Report) will be made available by the Reporting Entity to the entities referred to under article 7(1) of the EU Securitisation Regulation within 1 Business Day after the relevant Investor Report Date and in any case by no later than one month after each Payment Date in accordance with clause 11.2 (Transparency requirements under the EU Securitisation Regulation) of the Intercreditor Agreement.>>.
 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines